TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 > Voice User Interface Configuration, develop via Amazon Alexa Skills Developer Portal
 > > First component to ceate a Skill
 > > Processing user spoken words
+> > It handles the translation between Audio from the User to Events The Skills Service can handle

 ## Intel Guadalajara Facts